A strong central limit theorem for a class of random surfaces: Weighted Theory

 { {\bf Acknowledgement:} J. Conlon is grateful to N. Pattakos and A. Volberg for discussions regarding weighted norm inequalities.
 T. Spencer is indebted to D. Brydges, J. Fr\"{o}hlich and I.M.
 Sigal for many helpful conversations.
 Thanks also to E. Basor, H. Pinson and H. Widom for discussions many years ago concerning dimers.
+Finally the authors thank the referees for their detailed comments which have helped to improve the exposition.